How anesthesia circle breathing systems work explained simply

 circular_arrows

-Let us start adding parts to our circle, in a step by step way.
-The first part I would like to add to the circle is a patient !
+Let us start adding parts to our circle, in a step-by-step way.
+The first part I would like to add to the circle is a patient!

 patient_circle